TerryPei/Terry000.github.io-1/index.md

 <img class="profile-picture" src="figs/IMG_6638.jpg">

 Hi!
-I am Xiaohuan Pei (Terry) 😊, a researcher at the University of Sydney.
+I am Xiaohuan Terry Pei 😊, a researcher at the University of Sydney.
 I major in deep learning at the school of computer science.

 **Research Field**: NLP/NLU, Multi-Modalities.
 I also have rich experience on image and video data processing during the industry internship.